Home Canada Tr’ochëk

 • Tr’ochëk

-The site is included on the UNESCO Tentative List under the official name, Tr’ondëk-Klondike.
+The site is a UNESCO World Heritage site with the official name, Tr’ondëk-Klondike.

 Elevation: 319 m